ddev/ddev-gitpod-launcher/README.md

 # ddev-gitpod-launcher
-Launch any web project in gitpod using ddev
+Launch and develop any web project in gitpod using ddev.